Academic Accommodations for Students with Disabilities

 Step 4: External appeal

-A student who is not satisfied with the outcome of their appeal with SANS Technology Institute may elevate the complaint (except for complaints about grades or student conduct violations), within two years of the incident, to the following external bodies.
+A student who is not satisfied with the outcome of their formal complaint with SANS Technology Institute may elevate the complaint (except for complaints about grades or student conduct violations), within two years of the incident, to the following external bodies.

 - First, appeal to Maryland Higher Education Commission (MHEC).
 MHEC contact information is located at http://mhec.maryland.gov/About/Pages/contactus.aspx.